Respiratory Infection Prevention for Laryngectomees

 - Cleaning and disinfect frequently touched objects and surfaces.

 A surgical mask with four strings can be modified to fit over the stoma.
-One of the strings can be extended with extra string; and the lower pair of strings can be tied behind the back.
+One of the strings can be extended with an extra string, and the lower pair of strings can be tied behind the back.